 A non-traditional way of serving boxty is to treat it like a wrap, stuff it and pour some sauce over it.
 Some American pubs are stuffing it with sausage and garnishing it with a stout reduction sauce.

 This would also be a great side to serve with fish such as salmon.
-I have eaten this with eggs for breakfast.
 It is delicious as a quick snack anytime of day.
 It’s a vegetable so it’s healthy right?

 If you have an inventive way to serve boxty, leave a comment below and share with the community.